jdlien/tailwindv4-missing-custom-props/README.md

 }
 ```

-The most straightforward solution is to add the appropriate fallback values to the custom properties in the `@tailwind base` directive in the `tailwind.config.js` file, i.e.:
+The most straightforward solution is to add the appropriate fallback values to the custom properties where they are used.
+For example, the above code could be modified to:

 ```css
 .space-x-8 {